w3c/image-resource/README.md

 }
 ```

+## Scope

+The spec will include the IDL and the algorithms to parse the fields.
+However, the spec will not include:

+* Fetching the image

+  There are application-specific fields needed to create an appropriate request, such as `client`,
+  `service-worker mode`, among others.

+* Choosing an appropriate `ImageResource`

+  This is also application specific, where different applications operate under different constraints.
+Furthermore,
+  this should be a user agent decision.

 ## Migration

 `ImageResource` is defined as a dictionary, and is therefore not web-exposed.
 Moving things around will not cause